1and1/ioc-unit/README.md

         });
 the call is done in a separate transaction which can't read the "yet dirty" data, inserted previously in the testcode.
 Therefore the service call which previously assumed that exactly one entity should be found for this id, creates a NoResultException.
 The Testclosure embeds this Exception in a TestTransactionException.

 * *canReadCommittedTestDataUsingServiceInRequiredNew* see first the explanation of cantReadTestDataUsingServiceInRequiredNew.
 Since the transaction creating the testdata has been committed, the embedded transaction is able to read and the NoResultException does not occur.

+### One Service and One Synchronously Consumed Service

+Another simple kind of service just provides a service-interface does some calculations and  synchronously consumes some interfaces from other services it uses.
+A suggestion how such a service can be tested using ejb-cdi-unit will be shown here.

+-- not implemented yet

+### One Service and One Asynchronously Consumed Service

+The previous example will be extended to a service which calls the consumed service asynchronously.
+The original servicecall does works in a fire and forget manner.

+-- not implemented yet

+### One Service and One Asynchronously Consumed Service Plus Asynchronous Callback

+The previous example gets extended in a way so that the original service consumes a special interface its client provides and calls back as soon as the answer is ready.

+-- not implemented yet

-### One Service and One Consumed Service
+### One Service and One Asynchronously Consumed Service internally using Messaging

+To provide a safe handling of service calls often message driven beans are used.
+In this way it can be made sure that requests are not lost even if a process or thread dies.
+Additionally in this way other cluster nodes can pick up in the processing.

+-- not implemented yet

 ## Acknowledgments